Trace Log to Sequence Diagram Conversion

 #

 # mapping to an FDL statement.
-Refer to the traceMapper dictionary in
+Refer to the traceMapper dictionary.

-# fdl.py.
-This file maps the type to the a function that will handle
+# traceMapper maps the type to the trace handler that will parse the

 #